Information for referees

 - position them for success as research leaders of tomorrow

-Banting PDF applications are reviewed by one of three multidisciplinary selection committees based on broad discipline areas: Health, Natural Sciences and/or Engineering or Social Sciences and/or Humanities.
+Banting PDF applications are reviewed by one of three multidisciplinary selection committees based on broad discipline areas: Health, Natural Sciences and/or Engineering, and Social Sciences and/or Humanities.

-Selection Committee members consider referee assessments as part of their overall review and to corroborate their evaluation of the application.
-The assessments therefore, play a critical role in the review process.
-There are three parts to this assessment:
+Selection committee members consider referee assessments as a way of corroborating their own evaluation of the application.
+Since referee assessments play a critical role in the review process, referees should be mindful of using them to evaluate (versus advocate for) the application.
+There are three parts to their assessment:

 - Applicant's research excellence and demonstrated leadership.

 - Suitability of the proposed research environment

 Providing evidence and examples to support the assessment in comparison to the particular norms of the research area(s) is very useful.
 For example, it would be useful to: